Elms Farm School Council

 The school council is an opportunity for all the children at Elms Farm to have a voice.
 Each year, in September, two children from each class in KS2 are elected to represent their peers.
 Children who would like to be councillors make a short speech to their classmates and this is followed by a secret ballot.
 In this way, the school councillors are chosen fairly and honestly.

-Other things we will be doing during the year include: a pupil questionnaire, community links and making school an even better place to come to.
+Other things we will be doing during the year include holding a pupil questionnaire, making community links and helping to ensure that school becomes an even better place to attend.
+We will be getting involved with leading some of the Health for Life initiatives too.

 Being a school councillor is a responsible role to hold.
 Meetings are held every few weeks and councillors are given tasks to do.